- Home

 One-year, part-time courses are available for professionals already working in early years settings.
 This is a good option if you need a bit of extra training to fulfil and demonstrate the Teacher’s Standards (early years).

 This is a self-funded option that takes place over three months.
-It’s ideal for graduates with extensive experience in an early years setting who can meet the Teachers’ Standards (early years) and don’t need any extra training.
+It’s ideal for graduates with substantial experience who can meet the Teachers’ Standards (early years) without any further training.

 Entry requirements

-- For graduate entry, you must possess a good honours degree
+- You must also possess a good honours degree

-- You’re subject to a DBS check as part of the admissions process
+- You’re subject to Disclosure and Barring Services (DBS), health and other background checks as part of the admissions process

 Related articles